edenau/edenau.github.io/resume.md

 </p>
 <h4>Experience in Data Science</h4>
 <p>
-I am experienced in developing data-driven solutions.
+I am an adaptable professional that embraces teamwork, but also enjoys working independently.
 <ul>
   <li>
     2019 – present: <b>Data Scientist, <i>Royal Botanic Garden Edinburgh</i>.</b> Analyzing spatial climate data to investigate the threats to tropical forest and carbon and biodiversity loss.